 All the dorms have internet access, so you can have a computer in your room.
 Most students do bring their own.
 However, there are computer labs (both Mac and PC) all over campus, so you can get by without one if necessary.

-Carleton offers free unlimited black-and-white printing to all students.
+Carleton offers a generous printing allowance to all students.
 Students need their OneCard to print in the public labs.
 Printers are located at the Libe, CMS, LDC 243, Mudd, Scoville, Sayles, Willis, and Cassat Hall.